 3. Prepare to Sell Your Home

 I know I don’t keep my own home in “showroom” condition.
 We all tend to overlook piles of boxes in the garage, broken porch lights, and doors or windows that stick.
 Now is the time to break out of that owner’s mindset and get your house in tip-top selling shape.
 The condition of your home will affect how quickly it sells and the price the buyer is willing to offer.
 First impressions are the most important.

 As an agent, I will help you take a fresh look at your home and suggest ways to stage it and make it more appealing to buyers.
 A home with too much “personality” is harder to sell.
 Removing family photos, mementos and personalized decor will help buyers visualize the home as theirs.
 Make minor repairs and replacements.
 Small defects, such as a leaky faucet, a torn screen or a worn doormat, can ruin the buyer’s first impression.
 Clutter is a big turn off to potential buyers.
 Remove all knick-knacks from your shelves and clear all your bathroom and kitchen counters to make every area seem as spacious as possible.

 4. Get the word out.

 Now that you’re ready to sell, I will put my experience to work for you by setting up a marketing strategy that is specific to your home.
 There are many ways that I get the word out: The Internet , Yard signs, Open houses, Media advertising, Agent-to-agent referrals, Direct mail marketing campaigns.
 Listing your home on the MLS is only one piece of the overall marketing strategy.
-I use a combination of these tactics to bring the most qualified buyers to your home.
+I use a combination of these tactics to bring the most qualified buyers to your home including hosting a well marketed open house.
 My marketing structure is designed to bring out the most potential buyers during the first 3-4 weeks on the market.